The Problem of Extremism in Pakistan: Why is Imran Khan Always Wrong? - Friday times - ExBulletin

 What is needed is to transmit a universal ethic or insaniyat (humanity).
 In the words of the late Abdul Sattar Edhi, there is no religion higher than humanity.
 The state should focus less on memorizing texts and more on transmitting the values of ajazi (humility), sabr (patience), shukr (gratitude) and khidmat (service).

 Many Urdu writers have explored these themes.
 I think of Dr Arfa Syeda Zehra, my former Urdu teacher.
-In her interviews, she focused on the evils of riya-kari (exhibition) and mada-parasti (materialism); Pakistanis tend to consume conspicuously instead of being content with sadghi (simple life).
+In her interviews, she focused on the evils of riya-kari (showing off) and mada-parasti (materialism); Pakistanis tend to consume conspicuously instead of being content with sadghi (simple life).

 If we try to show tolerance and respect for the life of the Prophet, supporters of TLP and TTP will come up with accounts which show the massacre of Banu Qurayza and the extrajudicial killing of those who insulted the Prophet.
 All attention would then be focused on a munazara (debate) of competing narratives, where men compete with each other over what is true Islam.